SCA Awareness and Messaging Study: Creating a Culture of Action

 ²AED: Automated external defibrillator is a device that analyzes the heart and if it detects a problem may deliver a shock to restart the heart’s normal rhythm.

-Ms. Newman is author/co-author of numerous articles published in peer review journals, trade journals, newsletters, and the popular press, and the co-author of Challenging Sudden Death: A Community Guide to Help Save Lives.
+Ms. Newman is author/co-author of numerous articles published in peer review journals, trade journals, newsletters, and the popular press.
 She has been a contributing editor of the Journal of Emergency Medical Services (JEMS) since 1980.
 She created the Chain of Survival metaphor, which has been widely adopted by numerous organizations worldwide.